Explore Kenai

 On the Kenai River:

-1 King Salmon is permitted per day, 2 per season.
+1 King Salmon is permitted per day, 2 per season (when fishing for kings is open)

 2 Silver Salmon per day in August and 3 Silver Salmon per day in September.